p4ali/Notes/backend/docker.md

 * CMD sets default command and/or parameters, which can be overwritten from command line when docker container runs.
 * ENTRYPOINT configures a container that will run as an executable.
 In other word, an entrypoint is basically a script that gets executed before any other command that you might pass to your container.
+* When combined ENTRYPOINT and CMD, CMD will pass parameter to ENTRYPOINT [See here](https://www.ctl.io/developers/blog/post/dockerfile-entrypoint-vs-cmd/)

 ## `docker` vs `docker-compose`